MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

  1. Get the details of the table
  2. Create a new table using the modified details of the old table
  3. Copy the data from the old table to the new table
+ 4. Check the data has been copied
- 4. Turn off referential integrity - _if needed_
+ 5. Turn off referential integrity - _if needed_
- 5. Delete the old table
+ 6. Delete the old table
- 6. Rename the new table as the old table
+ 7. Rename the new table as the old table
- 7. Turn on referential integrity - _if needed_
+ 8. Turn on referential integrity - _if needed_

 ### 1. Get details